You probably have this wrong

 Stop thinking about nutrition advice your doctor gave you.
 Start thinking about your workday energy curve.
 What we call the Workday Fuel Protocol organizes eating around five work phases rather than traditional meal categories.
 The protocol’s mechanism is simple: maintain blood sugar stability through timed protein-fat-carb combinations so your brain never runs out of steady glucose.
 Here is how it works:

 Morning fuel (6:30-8:30am): Your job is to activate peak mental performance and prevent the mid-morning crash.
 Eat protein plus fat plus some carbs.
 A scrambled egg with whole-grain toast and avocado.
 Greek yogurt with berries and almonds.
 Cottage cheese with a banana.
 The protein triggers alertness hormones (dopamine).
 The fat slows carb absorption so you get steady glucose, not a spike.
 Skip breakfast and you’re starting your workday already depleted.
-Research shows breakfast skippers have 15-20% lower focus scores by mid-morning compared to those who eat protein-rich breakfasts [6].
+Research on breakfast composition shows that eating protein in the morning supports sustained attention and cognitive performance compared to skipping the meal or eating refined carbs alone [4].

 Mid-morning maintenance (around 10:30am): You’re not hungry because breakfast was substantial.
 But your focus is starting to drift because it’s been 3-4 hours since eating and your brain is running on fumes.
-Eat something small – 150-200 calories – that’s mostly protein and fat, not carbs.
+This mid-morning window is where the nutrition-for-productivity approach diverges most from conventional meal habits: eat something small – 150-200 calories – that’s mostly protein and fat, not carbs.
 A handful of almonds.
 A string cheese and an apple.
 A small protein shake.
 This isn’t a meal.
 It’s a focus boost.
 Timing matters here: eating at 10:30am when you don’t feel hungry yet prevents the energy crash that arrives at 11am or noon.

 Lunch strategy (12-1pm, preferably early): This is where most people sabotage their afternoon.
 The mistake isn’t eating lunch.
 It’s eating the wrong lunch.
 A sandwich on white bread with a sugar-heavy drink doesn’t work.
 Neither does skipping lunch entirely.
 Instead, eat: lean protein (chicken, fish, turkey, beans) plus vegetables plus whole grains or legumes.
 Skip the refined carbs and sugary drinks.
 This pattern takes 20-30 minutes to digest instead of 90 minutes.
 You avoid the heavy, sleepy feeling that comes from traditional lunch.
 Teams that adopt structured lunch patterns commonly report fewer afternoon energy crashes and more consistent output through the end of the workday.